 PSYCHOLOGISTS WILL TELL US NOT TO WORRY ABOUT WHAT OTHER PEOPLE SAY: STICKS AND STONES, THEY SAY.
 DON’T BE INSECURE.
 ITS NOT YOUR MOTHER’S FAULT.
 BUT IN TODAY’S WORLD, PERCEPTION IS REALITY.
 NO LONGER IS IT JUST A PERSON’S CHARACTER THAT IS IMPORTANT.

-More so than ever before, it is about what other people perceive of that person’s character.
-And like it or not, perception can be manipulated by publication, and if that consists of a bunch of lies, well that is the new reality.
+More so than ever before, it is about what other people think of that person’s character.
+And like it or not, what people think can be manipulated by publication, and if that consists of a bunch of lies, well that is the new reality.

 The internet is the greatest human invention of the age.
 It has become a defining force that binds the planet.
 In two short decades, ordinary people have assumed publication power beyond the dreams of the most powerful kings.
 Eighty percent of the population of North America are on the internet, sixty-eight percent of Australia and sixty-three percent of Europe.

-In 2012, users went past two point four billion.
+In 2014, users went past two point nine billion.

 The web is an information jungle and this means a defamation minefield.
 And who is it a minefield for?

-Well, the internet opens up a whole array of potential new defamation defendants: Internet Service Providers, search engine operators, chatroom organisers, and strange and obsessive people whose opinions would not have otherwise seen the light of day and everyday social media users of all ages.
+Well, the internet opens up a whole array of potential new defamation defendants: Internet Service Providers, search engine operators, chatroom organisers, strange and obsessive people whose opinions would not have otherwise seen the light of day and everyday social media users of all ages.

 In 2005, Uniform Defamation Acts were passed into law throughout Australia.
 It was claimed that this meant the end of defamation trials.
 The changes were friendly for the media and the damages were capped.